Chromatophore/HP48-Superchip/investigations/quirk_shift.md

 Obviously, these completely ignore the value of vY, so it's pretty clear to see why vY is not used.
 This behavior can be traced to Chip-48 and these routines were not changed for Superchip 1.0.

 In Superchip 1.1, some unrelated elements were changed - ALU Setup routine was changed about a bit, but, these two shift functions have exactly the same code.
-You might also wonder, how is the carry value actually set?
+You might also wonder, how is the carry value for vF actually set?

-lsbcarry and savecarry point at pretty much the same code: the difference is that lsb carry shifts the nibbles of C to the right twice before running the savecarry code - savecarry takes the lowest bit of C and stores it into vF.
+The lsbcarry and savecarry labels point at pretty much the same code: the difference is that lsb carry shifts the *nibbles* of C to the right twice before running the savecarry code - savecarry takes the lowest bit of C and stores it into vF.
 The Chip-48 & Schip1.0 code looks like this:

 ```
 savecarry: